tweag/cooked-validators/cooked-validators/README.md

 action x = guard (validParms x) >> txAction x
 ```

-In this case, we can write expressive tests that execute some action even with pottentially malformed
+In this case, we can write expressive tests that execute some action even with potentially malformed
 parameters, by using `txAction`.
 We only check for some internal consistency when defining the actual
 code that will be used as part of our user interface.